Student Life Enhancement Fund

 - Are other sources of funding or requests for support identified?

 Step 1.
-Prepare by downloading and completing your Application Guide
+Prepare by downloading and completing the Application Guide

 This document contains questions that are a guide to help you complete the online SLEF/UGAA Student Experience Fund Application.
 This is NOT the official application, but filling out this template in advance will help you prepare for your application.

 Step 2.
-Prepare by downloading and completing your Budget Template.
+Prepare by downloading and completing the Budget Template.